All Episodes

 Oh, I know.

-It's just initially it just seemed like, you know, maybe like some D bag harassed some little girls and was a creeper.
+It's just initially it just seemed like, you know, maybe like some D-bag harassed some little girls and was a creeper.

-Like, you know, what Muslim like name in an area where you know, Bulgarian gypsy in an area where a Bulgarian grooming gang had just been busted.
+Like, you know, what Muslim-like name in an area where, you know, Bulgarian gypsy in an area where a Bulgarian grooming gang had just been busted.

-And so the and you know, the whole reason this fell apart is simply due to arrogance.
+And so the and, you know, the whole reason this fell apart is simply due to arrogance.

-And so the newest update now is finally, after all this plays out, because I wanted to report on this last week, but I was like, you know, this is still cooking.
+And so the newest update now is finally, after all of this plays out, because I wanted to report on this last week, but I was like, you know, this is still cooking.

 Is that the newest update is that now there has been an arrest.

-Because of course the dude was stupid enough to say, like, you know, well, if I was guilty of something, why didn't they arrest me?
+Because of course the dude was stupid enough to say like, you know, well, if I was guilty of something, why didn't they arrest me?

 And I'm thinking to myself, like, well, according to the social media posts, they did arrest you and just didn't hold you, so they didn't have to report you as arrested.